Eyelid Ptosis treatment austin, tx

 There are several types of ptosis repair depending on the cause of ptosis, age, and severity, and Dr. Amato will discuss with you what is the optimal approach for you.
 In adults, ptosis repair is a minimally invasive procedure typically performed in the office or out-patient surgery suite under light sedation and local anesthesia.
 In many circumstances, there is no visible scar, or a thin scar within the natural eyelid crease.
 In children, ptosis can be due to a poorly developed muscle, resulting in severe ptosis and risk to visual development.

 They may need a more extensive ptosis repair involving a sling to the forehead if their muscle isn’t developed, and outpatient surgery is typically under general anesthesia.
 In surgery, the muscle that lifts the eyelid is shortened, and sometimes redundant skin is removed if necessary.
 Ptosis surgery generally is under an hour.
 Recovery includes ice packs, antibiotic eye ointment on the stitches and minimal pain medication.
 The eyes may feel dry at first as the eye is more open afterwards, so lubricating drops are encouraged.
 Eyelid swelling and bruising are typical for the first few weeks after surgery and light activity is recommended.
 Sometimes, the final eyelid position may still not result in perfect symmetry due to many factors, and this can be corrected once the swelling and healing are complete.
+Dr. Amato will provide you with a comprehensive list of specific postoperative instructions.

 Ready to book your procedure?